 This eggless royal icing recipe will make the most beautiful dairy-free and gluten-free desserts.

-I’ve tried many different methods for royal icing over the years, like using aquafaba (the liquid from a can of chickpeas), vegan meringue powder, or Ener-G egg replacer instead of egg whites.
+I’ve tried many methods for royal icing over the years, including aquafaba (the liquid from a can of chickpeas), vegan meringue powder, and Ener-G egg replacer in place of egg whites.

-After experimenting with many different methods, I’ve found that water has a similar effect and it actually gives the best results by making smoother eggless royal icing without air bubbles.
+After experimenting with many methods, I’ve found that water has a similar effect and yields the best results, producing smoother, air-bubble-free eggless royal icing

 I also like to keep my Christmas cookies at room temperature for a few days without worrying about anything in the icing needing refrigeration.
 This simple vegan royal icing is simply the best recipe for cookie decorating.